-If one is to believe a story that was going around in the days surrounding Frederik VII’s reign, there was, however, another “People’s King” called Frederik.
+If one is to believe a story that was also told during Frederik VII’s reign, there was, however, another “People’s King” called Frederik.
 The story unfolds in the Round Tower and one of its leading characters is Frederik VII’s namesake, the absolute King Frederik IV (1671-1730).
 The other prominent figure of the story is the Russian Tsar, Peter the Great (1672-1725), who visited the Round Tower several times during October 1716.
 His first visit occurred, by all accounts, on October 1st, where he climbed the tower’s Spiral Ramp on horseback whilst his wife followed in a horse-drawn carriage.

 In the Bosom of the People